 Despite recent increases, Georgia Tech's tuition for undergraduate, resident residents remains lower than many of its peer institutions.
-The chart below shows that Georgia Tech's annual tuition (two semesters) for undergraduate resident students was well below the weighted average of its public peer schools in Fiscal 2018.
+The chart below shows that Georgia Tech's annual tuition (two semesters) for undergraduate resident students was well below the weighted average of its public peer schools in Fiscal 2020.

-GT Office of Institutional Research and Planning
+Source: GT Institutional Research and Planning

 Elective fees for such services as housing, dining, and parking are based on the use of these services and are not required for all students.
-Fee schedules for Fiscal 2017 elective fees for all USG institutions are included at the following links:
+Fee schedules for Fiscal 2021 elective fees for all USG institutions are included at the following links: